Mu2tini/frontend-test/README.md

 ### Overview

-The application should be very simple job matching app.
+The application should be a very simple job matching app.
 You choose a truck driver from a list (could be a simple dropdown) populated with data from the backend.
 For a choosen truck driver, a list will be rendered with all jobs whose requirments are met.
-When clicking on a job in the list, a details view about the job should be shown, from this view it should be possible to apply to the job.
+When clicking on a job in the list, a details view about the job should be shown.
+From this view it should be possible to apply to the job.

 ### Truck driver selector